-Now that our Retro Renovation® by Wilsonart® collection of seven color ways of boomerang laminates is officially available, we thought it a good time to update our core one-stop-shopping resource story about all the boomerang laminates in the market today.
-We now calculate four different designs — in 29 different colorways — of boomerang laminate.
-This is all in an effort to make it as easy as possible for you to find the boomerang laminate countertop of your dreams — and hooray for all of these wonderful choices!
+In addition to our Retro Renovation® by Wilsonart® collection of seven color ways of boomerang laminates, we now calculate four different designs — in 30ish different colorways — of boomerang laminate.
+I’ve listed all of the known designs on this single page to make it as easy as possible for you to find the boomerang laminate countertop of your dreams — and hooray for all of these wonderful choices!

-Four designs — 29 colorways — of boomerang laminates available in the U.S. today:
+Five designs — lots of colorways — of boomerang laminates available in the U.S. today:

 So you want boomerang laminate?
-Today, there are an astounding 29 color ways in 4 different designs to choose from.
-NOTE: We do not keep this pricing updated in real-time; PLEASE do your own comparison shopping:
+Today, there are an astounding 30+ color ways in 4 different designs to choose from.
+Get ready to dig in to all the options including doing your own comparison shopping.

 The $$$ benefits of shopping around:

-Again, shop around — it can really pay off.
-Note this comment from Suzanne just two days ago on our story about ordering samples of our boomerang collection:
+Shop around — it can really pay off.
+Note this comment from Suzanne on our story about ordering samples of our boomerang collection:

 Just ordered samples of all of them!
 Wish these would have been available when I was choosing my colors for my sewing room!
 I recently used Wintergreen Daisy for a newly created bathroom (former laundry room) in the 1905 farmhouse we are restoring, Yes, 1905 is a little before retro / MCM but the former owners told us that there was no plumbing or electricity until 1948 so I think some retro finishes will be just fine in keeping with the character of the house.